amf95/exercise/moodle/one-machine-lamp-stack.md

 | Database      | MariaDB 12.3    | 3306         |
 | Front         | Apche2 2.4.58   | 80, 443      |
 | Back          | PHP/PHP-FPM 8.3 | Socket       |
+> In this exercise you will learn how to setup LAMP stack.

 > Make sure your server has access to the internet.